JuliaDynamics/Agents.jl/docs/src/tutorial.md

 1. Choose what **kind of space** the agents will live in, for example a graph, a grid, etc. Several spaces are provided by Agents.jl and can be initialized immediately.
 2. Define the **agent type** (or types, for mixed models) that will populate the ABM.
 Agent types are Julia `mutable struct`s that are created with [`@agent`](@ref).
 The types must contain some mandatory fields, which is ensured by using [`@agent`](@ref).
 The remaining fields of the agent type are up to the user's choice.
 3. Define the **evolution rule**, i.e., how the model evolves in time.
-The evolution rule needs to be provided as at least one, or at most two functions: an agent-stepping function, that acts on each agent one by one, and/or a model-stepping function, that steps the entire model as a whole.
+The evolution rule needs to be provided as at least one, or at most two functions: an agent stepping function, that acts on each agent one by one, and/or a model stepping function, that steps the entire model as a whole.
 These functions are standard Julia functions that take advantage of the Agents.jl [API](@ref).
 4. Initialize an **agent based model instance** that contains created agent type, the chosen space, the evolution rule, other optional additional model-level properties, and other simulation tuning properties like schedulers or random number generators.
 The most common model type is [`StandardABM`](@ref), but more specialized model types are also available, see [`AgentBasedModel`](@ref).
 5. _(Trivial)_ **evolve the model**.
 6. _(Optional)_ **Visualize the model** and animate its time evolution.
 This can help checking that the model behaves as expected and there aren't any mistakes, or can be used in making figures for a paper/presentation.